cvarrasi/better-muted-words-twitter-extension/README.md

 ### Is this extension free?
 Yes, it's free.

+### Is this extension affiliated with X.com or in any way official?
+No, this is not affilited with X.com nor it's official.
+It's simply a personal project.

 ### Is any of my data collected/stored?
 No, this extension does not collect or send any data, it simply runs locally in your browser.
 It does not even have analytics, it literally just lives within your Chrome window.

 ### So you suggest to mute <i>topic xyz</i>, does this mean you are in favor/against <i>topic xyz</i>?
 <b>NO VIEW POINT OR OPINION IS EVER EXPRESSED AS PART OF THIS EXTENSION</b> and in no way this extension ever represents the views of the creator or his employers.
 <br><br>The words found in the extension packs are simply terms that typically identify tweets about a topic.
 It's up to the user to choose what to mute, depending on what they might not want to see in their feeds during their relaxing social media time.<br>

+### Is the extension maintained?
+It is currently maintained on a best-effort basis, with no guarantee of full functioning and no thorough test on all edge cases/devices.
+Sorry!

+### The extension caused some bugs in my X.com timeline
+Please report any bugs and please note that the user should remove the extension if it's in any way hindering the right experience of X.com.
+The creator of the extension takes no responsibility for extension's malfunctioning.

 ## I have suggestions, ideas, bugs, typos
 <b><a href="https://twitter.com/intent/user?screen_name=carlovarrasi">Follow me</a></b> for updates and new features.